ZhuYanzhen1/miniFOC/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Are you still buying a DC brush motor drive module in about 3<span>$</span>?
 Are you still worried about the high noise in addition to the already low response speed and life?
 Allow me to present you our project, miniFOC---- a FOC brushless motor control scheme that can get you the most bang for your buck, for just 3 <span>$</span>!  **miniFOC** has a built-in torque closed-loop controller so that you can control a brushless motor with a 3-wire UART port.
 The software and hardware design are fully compliant with the AGPL-3.0 open source license.

+** Note: miniFOC V2 version is under development to support current loop and sensorless FOC algorithm, please look forward to it. **

 ***

 ### Brief Introduction